 A professional employer organization can help small and midsize businesses access the tools, services, and benefits to help their company and staff grow.
 For SMBs trying to choose a PEO service, it is important to understand what a PEO is, the pros and cons of the service, and how it might be able to help your business.

 What is a professional employer organization?

-Professional employer organizations partner with small businesses to provide payroll, benefits and human resources support.
+PEOs partner with businesses to provide payroll, benefits and human resources support.
 They operate under a co-employment model, meaning you will still have control of all your employees, but they legally appear on the PEO's books for tax and compliance purposes.